markaleung/actuary-simulation/Readme.md

     - The course used 1 excel spreadsheet for each simulation
     - There were 13 simulations each with 3 or 4 variations
     - It got very difficult to keep track of changes in different files
-    - In contrast, Python uses parent classes to write shared logic only once
+- In contrast, Python can use parent classes to write shared logic only once

 # Module Structure
 - Handler.py: calls all the functions in Tester.py